Six Colonials Honored With All-Conference Nods

 George Washington v Robert Morris

 Craig Jones was named head coach of the George Washington men's soccer program on Nov.
 17, 2011, just four days after helping lead the Colonials to an appearance in the Atlantic 10 Championship title match as an assistant coach under George Lidster.
-The appearance in the A-10 title match marked an improbable turnaround for a GW team picked to finish 13th in the 2011 preseason coaches poll.

 In addition to his duties in training and game management, Coach Jones played a crucial role under Lidster with recruiting, scheduling and goalkeeper workouts.